 - 4.6.1 Hazardous uses refer to facilities or developments, exclusive of railways and highways, which manufacture, handle, store or distribute hazardous materials.
 New hazardous use facilities are generally not encouraged within the Municipality.
-Any contemplated hazardous use should be located outside of the Settlement Centre Areas and separated from incompatible uses such as lands or buildings used primarily for human occupation. - 4.6.2 Hazardous uses should not be located closer to dwellings than mandated in Municipal by-laws, and Provincial and Federal regulations. - 4.6.3 Where development of a potentially hazardous use is proposed, information may be required relating to the adverse impacts of the use such as the nature of any potential discharges, the nature of outside storage, the compatibility of surrounding land uses, and plans for buffering such activities from adjacent uses and human activities. - 4.6.4 In order to minimize exposure to the undesirable effects of wastewater stabilization ponds and solid waste disposal sites, development in the vicinity of these facilities will be limited to agricultural, industrial, and specific open space or recreational uses that would not be adversely affected by these facilities.
-Minimum setbacks from wastewater stabilization ponds and solid waste disposal sites will be established by Provincial Regulation. - 4.6.5 Incompatible uses such as outdoor gun ranges or archeries should not be located in close proximity to residential uses and shall be listed as Conditional Uses in the Zoning By-law.
+Any contemplated hazardous use should be located outside of the Settlement Centre Areas and separated from incompatible uses such as lands or buildings used primarily for human occupation. - 4.6.2 Hazardous uses should not be located closer to dwellings than mandated in Municipal by-laws, and Provincial and Federal Regulations. - 4.6.3 Where development of a potentially hazardous use is proposed, information may be required relating to the adverse impacts of the use such as the nature of any potential discharges, the nature of outside storage, the compatibility of surrounding land uses, and plans for buffering such activities from adjacent uses and human activities. - 4.6.4 In order to minimize exposure to the undesirable effects of wastewater stabilization ponds and solid waste disposal sites, development in the vicinity of these facilities will be limited to agricultural, industrial, and specific open space or recreational uses that would not be adversely affected by these facilities.
+Minimum setbacks from wastewater stabilization ponds and solid waste disposal sites will be established based on Provincial Regulations and/or guidelines. - 4.6.5 Incompatible uses such as outdoor gun ranges or archeries should not be located in close proximity to residential uses and shall be listed as Conditional Uses in the Zoning By-law. - 4.6.6 Council or the applicable Provincial authority may require a site-specific emergency action plan where the development of a potentially hazardous use is proposed.